ignaciomosca/rectangles/README.md

 The implementation of the following problem relies on Set theory.
 Basically I create set of points and perform basic operations (like `intersection` and `subsetOf`) on them.

+The use of pure functional programming seeks to create stable code, where illegal states are impossible to represent.
+For example preventing the user of creating things that are not rectangles.
+That way we avoid unpredictable behavior.

 In order to make the code more interactive, I decided to create a little console program.
 It uses ZIO because it's the easiest way to create reliable code that validates the inputs and structures the flow in a functional way.
 I tried doing it without it but writing functional code that accepts inputs from console and gets validated becomes cumbersome.

 ## Dependencies